 First released back in 1999 before enduro was popularised into the hot lapping, berm shredding, big air spectacle it is today, Specialized has pulled the curtains back on the ninth generation of its Enduro err… enduro mountain bike.
 Featuring more travel, an all-new frame shape, revised geometry, revised suspension and a host of other upgrades, join us as we take you through eight things to know about the all-new Enduro.

 1. Revolution not Evolution

-Rather than evolving the Enduro to suit modern needs, Specialized has revolutionised its long-travel trail shredder for 2020.
+Rather than evolving the Enduro to suit modern needs, Specialized has revolutionised its long-travel trail shredder.
 Updating, tweaking, refining and altering just about every component on the bike to make what Specialized says is the “Fastest, smoothest, and most responsive” Enduro yet.

 2. Smoother Suspension

 For Specialized has wholly redesigned the suspension layout compared to its predecessor.
 Taking inspiration from the Demo [downhill] mountain bike, the all-new Enduro now features a much lower rear shock linkage assembly.
 This is said to provide a lower center of gravity and lower standover height, claimed to increase rider confidence.

 The suspension tune has also been altered, with Specialized claiming it's more sensitive to small bumps, and also less prone to bottoming out on big hits, increasing ride feel and control.